 My brain does not organize the way many brains do.
 This affects time management, office organization, managing my schedule (if it's not in my calendar it does not exist), and much, more.

-Imagine getting through a busy day filled with things to attend to and complete all while managing overwhelming thoughts and experiences.
+Imagine getting through a busy day filled with things to attend to all the while managing overwhelming thoughts and experiences.
 This is only one ledge on my mountain.
-It is a mental juggling act, an exhausting, constant awareness of how I'm doing, talking myself off the ledge, reality checking my fears, all while attending to life responsibility.
+It is a mental juggling act, an exhausting, constant awareness of how I'm doing, talking myself off ledges, reality checking my fears, all while trying attending to life responsibility.

 Another ledge on my mountain...

 Another way bipolar affects me is hyper-focus during periods of hypo-mania or severe anxiety.
 This makes me overly invested in one project, pushing everything else aside.
-When the hypo-mania passes, it's easy to lose focus.
-Today I'm aware of this and I'll notice when my focus is waning.
-I'll put enormous effort into finishing projects regardless if I'm interested or not.
+When the hypo-mania passes, it's easy to lose focus on that same project because there is no longer an intense energetic drive to invest myself in it.
+Today I'm aware of this and I'll notice when my focus is fixating or waning.
+I'll put enormous effort into either balancing my time between hyper focus and other things I need to attend to or finishing projects regardless if I'm interested or not.
 This sounds easy, but trust me...it's not.

 Waves of anxiety and periods of dreaded depression...

 While the anxiety can feel the same, it also brings feelings of doom and ebbs close to panic, though I thankfully don't have panic attacks.
 It makes me want to sit still and do nothing to avoid these experiences.
-This is simply not an option in my life, yet every activity can feel hard, even scary at times.
+This is simply not an option in my life, yet every activity can feel hard, even scary.

 This can be my day to day...but isn't always so bad...